phogel/vite-github-actions-test/README.md

-# React + TypeScript + Vite
+# Vitest with federated modules monorepo in Github Actions test

-This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.
+This template provides a minimal setup for a monorepo running on vite.

 Currently, two official plugins are available: